vruusmann/openscoring.io/_posts/2022-11-09-measuring_memory_sklearn..md

 print("Final fitted state: {} B".format(estimator.__sizeof__()))
 ```

-The most telling thing is that the reported size of the `estimator` object does not change after it has been fitted.
+The most damning evidence is that the reported size of the `estimator` object does not change after it has been fitted.

 ### Scikit-Learn estimator instance state

-Scikit-Learn estimator types actually have two instance states:
+Scikit-Learn estimator types can exist in two instance states:

 1. Initial state.
 Contains learning instructions.
 2. Final fitted state.
 Contains initial learning instruction, a defensive copy of "employed" learning instructions, plus the full specification of the newly-learned function.